0xmycf/Advent-of-code/2022/aoc22/README.md

-# aoc22

-This is a project in the most fun programming language of the world!

-**Haskell**
+# Advent of Code 2022 in Haskell

+My Haskell solutions.

 # License